xebialabs/xl-release-stress-tests/README.md

     - Syntax : -Pops=20
     - The default value is 20
 - **Release Managers**: The number of "ops" users that will be running the *stress.OpsSimulation*
-    - Syntax : -releaseManagers=20
+    - Syntax : -PreleaseManagers=20
     - The default value is 20
-- **Username**: The username that will be used to to connect to the server instance.
-This username needs "admin" permissions in order to view all data data
+- **Username**: The username that will be used to connect to the server instance.
+This username needs "admin" permissions in order to view all data
     - Syntax : -Pusername=admin
     - The default value is 'admin'
 - **Password**: The password of the user account that will be used to connect to the server instance.